gmmcal/gmmcal.com.br/README.md

 ## Requirements

-The latest version of this app was built using Ruby 2.6.1, but it should work on any Ruby >= 2.3.
+The latest version of this app was built to be used with Ruby 2.6.3, but it should work on any Ruby >= 2.3.
 It also requires Postgres >= 9.5, Node >= 10 and Yarn >= 1.9.

 I'll not provide instructions on how to install them because this instructions could potentially be out-of-date soon.